 Student workers must comply with the performance expectations outlined by the department in which they work.
 When a student fails to perform satisfactorily, they may be removed from their position and be ineligible to participate in future employment opportunities on campus.
-Students who accept a student worker position on campus must adhere to a set of professional standards, including completing all assignments adequately and responsibly, as well as demonstrating responsible behavior by all guidelines, rules, and regulations of Saint Xavier University, the Student Handbook, and the Code of Student Conduct.
+Students who accept a student worker position on campus must maintain a set of professional standards, including performing all assignments adequately and responsibly as well as demonstrating responsible behavior in accordance with all guidelines, rules, and regulations of Saint Xavier University, the Student Handbook, and the Student Code of Conduct.

 Additionally, student workers must work with supervisors to outline an agreed-upon schedule that accommodates classes.
 Under no circumstance should a student miss class to work.
-Student workers must notify their supervisors as soon as possible if an illness or other circumstance necessitates time off, if there is any change in their ability to fulfill the duties or responsibilities of the position, or if their student status changes (e.g., dropping below half-time).
-Student workers must provide their supervisors with one (1) week's written notice of a request to terminate employment.
+Student workers must notify supervisors as soon as possible if an illness or other circumstance results in needed time off or if any change in abilities to fulfill the duties or responsibilities of the position as well as any changes in student status (e.g., dropping below half-time) occurs.
+Student workers must provide supervisors one (1) week notice of a request to terminate employment in writing.

 Student workers are expected to develop a set of transferable skills in their positions on campus.
-Student workers are not permitted to complete homework assignments or engage in other non-work-related tasks, including but not limited to watching shows or movies, playing games, talking on the phone, and/or video chatting.
-Front desk staff and customer-facing personnel must be attentive and readily available to greet individuals and provide assistance when needed.
+Student workers are not permitted to complete homework assignments or engage in other nonwork-related tasks, including but not limited to watching shows or movies, playing games, talking on the phone, and/or video chatting.
+Front desk staff and customer-facing staff must be attentive and readily available to greet individuals and assist when necessary.

-HANDBOOK AND CODE OF STUDENT CONDUCT
+HANDBOOK AND CODE OF CONDUCT

-Student workers are expected to review the Saint Xavier University Student Handbook before the first day of work and familiarize themselves with the contents, including resources, helpful information, and the Code of Student Conduct (including behavioral expectations and the sexual misconduct policy).
+Student workers are expected to review the Saint Xavier University Student Handbook before the first day of work and familiarize themselves with the contents, including resources, helpful information, and the Student Code of Conduct (including behavioral expectations and the sexual misconduct policy).

-Students enrolled at Saint Xavier University assume an obligation to conduct themselves in a manner compatible with the University's function as an educational institution.
-Students participating in the Saint Xavier University Federal Work-Study Program as student workers are bound to the Code of Student Conduct just as they would be while taking classes on Saint Xavier University's campus.
-Students must adhere to the Code of Student Conduct at all times (on and off the job).
-The Code of Student Conduct can be found in the Student Handbook at handbook.sxu.edu.
+Students enrolled in Saint Xavier University assume an obligation to conduct themselves in a manner compatible with the University's function as an educational institution.
+Students participating in the Saint Xavier University Federal Work-Study Program as student workers are bound to the Student Code of Conduct just as they would be while taking classes on Saint Xavier University's campus.
+Students must adhere to the Student Code of Conduct at all times (on and off the job).
+The Student Code of Conduct can be found in the Student Handbook at handbook.sxu.edu.